harrisj/nicar-sinatra/README.md

 You might need to run these commands as `sudo` if they fail because of permission issues.
 Once you have this, we should be good to go.

+## Starting The Lesson

+To make sure you are up-to-date and ready to go, run the following steps:

+1. Open the terminal and `cd` to wherever this folder is
+2. Run `git pull origin master` to make sure you have the latest version
+3. Open this project in your favorite text editor (SublimeText, Textmate, etc. can open the whole folder).
+Otherwise, you can use things like vim or emacs or even simple text editors like Notepad or such to edit single files.
+Do not use Microsoft Word or other word processors if you can help it.

 ## A Simple Web Application

 As I said before, [Sinatra](http://www.sinatrarb.com/) is a lightweight Domain-Specific Language Framework for creating simple web applications in a simple fashion. **Wow, this got jargontastic fast.** But it's actually pretty cool.
 A domain-specific language is a subset of a programming language that is used only for specific problems.
 Sinatra is a special language that is for building websites like so